rails/website/_posts/2022-09-09-Rails-7-0-4-6-1-7-6-0-6-have-been-released.markdown

 I am happy to announce that Rails 7.0.4, 6.1.7, and 6.0.6 have been released.

-These fixes are bigfix releases with various enhancements, compatibility fixes, and performance improvements.
+These fixes are bugfix releases with various enhancements, compatibility fixes, and performance improvements.

 Please note that the 6.0.x and 6.1.x release series are [no longer supported](https://guides.rubyonrails.org/maintenance_policy.html) for bug fixes.
 These releases are a best effort, so please upgrade as soon as possible.

-Happy friday!
+Happy Friday!

 ## CHANGES since 6.0.5